-- Seating - Consolidating Western Bay Park as a children's and youth hub with installation of parkour / free running circuit and consider as an alternative site for exercise equipment (relocated from Stodart St. East) - Signage Distance / direction, precinct and compliance signage.
+- Longer term if water based activities are considered viable Renovate in line with council building style guide and investigate options to have a multi-purpose facility when buildings reach the end of their life - Shade trees (Western Bay Park) - Seating - Consolidating Western Bay Park as a children's and youth hub with installation of parkour / free running circuit and consider as an alternative site for exercise equipment (relocated from Stodart St. East) - Signage Distance / direction, precinct and compliance signage.

-Zone 4: Armstrong St. to Gellibrand St. (Reference Map 4 and Inset 1 - Car Park Precinct) Overview of the zone eventually impact their condition.
+Challenging play/exercise features, as they have been incorporated into Valley Reserve Playspace.
+Image courtesy & © City of Monash.
+Zone 4: Armstrong St. to Gellibrand St. (Reference Map 4 and Inset 1 - Car Park Precinct)